Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

 **You have two options for running the collector script:**

-1. Cloud Shell - Requires Cloud Shell be configured with write access to a fileshare within the same tenant
+1. Cloud Shell - Requires Cloud Shell be configured with write access to a file share within the same tenant

-1. Local Machine - Requires current modules leveraged in the script be installed
+2. Local Machine - Requires current modules leveraged in the script be installed

 ### 1.1 - Cloud Shell